 The cs-resonance mechanism can be understood as follows.
-First, forces from the surroundings activate a c-system and this activates a corresponding s-system.
+First, forces from the surroundings activate a c-system and a corresponding s-system.
 These systems begin to resonate weakly, in a positive mutual feedback interaction.
 Microscopically, the positive feedback resonance mechanism derives from integrating the effects of excitatory-to-excitatory interpopulation projections between an s-system and c-system.
-Because these projections are excitatory, resonating c- and s-systems always have an in-phase ф-relation.
+Because these projections are excitatory, resonating c- and s-systems always have an in-phase $\phi$ -relation.

-Recall that activation implies a collective oscillation, but not stability of θ' and not necessarily a substantial e value.
+Recall that activation implies a collective oscillation, but not stability of $\theta'$ and not necessarily an e value sufficient for a meaning experience.
 In general many c-systems may be active and may compete for resonance with a given s-system; surroundings forces influence this competition as well.
 The competition from other c-systems and surroundings forces can potentially destabilize a newly formed resonance between c- and s-systems.
-We thus imagine a pre-stable phase of production in which interaction between a c- and s-system may or may not lead to a strong resonance.
+We thus imagine a pre-stable phase of production in which interaction between a c- and s-system may or may not lead to a strong cs-resonance.
 If positive feedback between the c- and s-system is sufficiently strong relative to destabilizing forces, the c- and s- system abruptly become excited, which entails that the s-system e value exceeds a threshold, as shown below.
-The e-value of the c-system also increases, but for reasons that become clear we need make no specific assumptions about c-system e-values relative to other c- or s-systems.
-We henceforth refer to a pair of resonating c- and s-systems (whether excited or merely active) as a e-cs-system, or simply a e-system.
+The e-value of the c-system also increases, but for reasons that become clear we need make no specific assumptions about c-systems (whether excited or merely active) as a cs-system, or simply a system.
+In the figure below, the c-system [coffee] resonates with the s-system {N}, and this gives rise to a stable, excited cs-system.

-A key diagnostic of cs-system excitation is intrapopulation and interpopulation coherence.
-Excitation implies that the cross-spectrum of a c- and s-system oscillation exhibits a sharp peak.
-Moreover, the stabilization of φ entails an augmentation of e.
+A key diagnostic of cs-system excitation is intrapopulation and interpopulation spectral coherence, a concept which we develop in more detail later on.
+Moreover, the stabilization of $\phi$ entails an augmentation of e.
 The excitation threshold plays an important role in a variety of analyses we develop subsequently.
-When a cs-system has below-threshold excitation, the system cannot participate in a stable φ configuration with other cs-systems and hence cannot evoke an attended relational meaning experience.
+When a cs-system has below-threshold excitation (i.e. the system is active but not excited), the system cannot participate in a stable $\phi$ configuration with other cs-systems and hence cannot evoke an attended relational meaning experience.
 In general, we imagine that there are many active but unexcited cs-systems, before and during production.
-Thus, in the production of an utterance such as Al drinks coffee, the excitation of [Al], [drinks], and [coffee] is merely the tip of an iceberg: a vast amount of subthreshold activity occurs below the surface.
+Thus, in the production of an utterance such as Al drinks coffee, the excitation of [Al], [drinks], and [coffee] is merely the tip of an iceberg: a large amount of subthreshold activity occurs below the surface.